German Demonstrative Pronouns

 Demonstrativpronomen im Deutschen – Erklärungen und Beispiele

 Welcome to language-easy.org and this article about German demonstrative pronouns.
-Well, by having a click on this article, you have entered the depths of German Grammar.
-So, once you master German demonstrative pronoun, you gain the ability to express yourself in a highly detailed manner.
+Well, by having clicked on this article, you have entered the depths of German Grammar.
+So, once you master German demonstrative pronouns, you gain the ability to express yourself in a highly advanced manner.

 In the following, we will focus on the different forms of the most common German demonstrative pronouns and specify their correct use.
-So, without loosing too much time – let’s start right ahead!
+So, without losing too much time – let’s start right ahead!

 The Most Common German Demonstrative Pronouns

 First of all, let’s talk about something that will probably appear quite familiar to you.
 Well, everyone of you has heard about “der, die, das“?
 Exactly, these are the German definite articles.
 So, these words do not only represent articles, they can also be used as German demonstrative pronouns.

 Of course, with these pronouns you can describe situations, people, things or whatever you want.
 In most cases, these things have happened in a previous situation.
 So, as I already mentioned, this idea of demonstrative pronouns also appears in the English language.
 Therefore, the rules should be easy for you, as they are similar to the rules in English, with the exception of the article being used as a proper pronoun.
 Well, let’s have a look at some examples that illustrate what I was talking about.